puppetlabs/puppetlabs-splunk_hec/README.md

 	- Optionally set `enable_reports` to `true` if there isn't another component managing the servers reports setting, otherwise manually add `splunk_hec` to the settings as described in the manual steps
 	- Commit changes and run Puppet.
 It is best to navigate to the PE Certificate Authority Classification gorup and run Puppet there first, before running Puppet on the remaining machines

-9. For Inventory support in the Puppet Report Viewer, see
+9. For Inventory support in the Puppet Report Viewer, see the [Fact Terminus Support](#fact-terminus-support)

 ### Manual steps: